Peripheral and Visceral Fat: Learn How to Fight It

 - If you have a family history of obesity or heart problems, adopt a healthy lifestyle at an early age.

 - Keep in mind that visceral fat is not lost overnight.
-There is no miracle diet or magic remedies.
+There are no miracle diets or magical remedies.
 You’ll need the help of your doctor who will show you the right steps to take.

 - Support from family and friends is important.
 If you need to start a diet, support from your family is advised.
 It would be great if everyone in your household would adopt a more active lifestyle.